roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-01 ****** byTheTalkMan© But I didn't want to really think about it anymore unless I knew the truth.
+But I didn't want to really think about it anymore unless I knew the truth.
 Until I knew the truth, I wouldn't make any judgments.
 I kinda hoped she was lying.
 That she wasn't my husband's daughter.

  Cause, I didn't want to think of my husband having a child without me.